MountGnz/Projects/README.md

 # Projects
-Going to have project pages here
+Going to have project pages/ideas here